ccb-hms/scDiagnostics/README.md

 Let’s load the Marrow dataset for demonstration purposes.
 The dataset represents single-cell gene expression profiles of Marrow tissue.
-In this example, we will analyze the relationship between user-defined QC stats and SingleR scores for a specific cell type.
+In this example, we will analyze the relationship between user-defined QC stats and annotation scores for a specific cell type.

 To perform this analysis, we first divide the dataset into reference and query datasets.
 The reference dataset serves as a reference for cell